top of page

 • Why should a bride carry a bouquet?

+WHY? is that even a question?
+AND with our unique one-of-a-kind PURSE BOUQUETS, you have a hidden spot for your phone, lipstick, mints, vape, room key, etc!
 As a Professional Photographer for nearly 20 years, it's very important for a bride to be holding some type of arrangement.
 It symbolizes that she is indeed the Bride.
-It creates gorgeous photos and it gives her something to do with her hands as she floats down the aisle. ------ Brides traditionally carry bouquets down the aisle during their wedding ceremony for many reasons, including beauty, symbolism, and personal style: Beauty Flowers have been a key part of the bridal look since ancient times.
+It creates gorgeous photos and it gives her something to do with her hands as she floats down the aisle.
+And GIRRL that bouquet is going to be in more photos than the new hubby! ------ Here is some interesting info, if you're interested: Brides traditionally carry bouquets down the aisle during their wedding ceremony for many reasons, including beauty, symbolism, and personal style: Beauty Flowers have been a key part of the bridal look since ancient times.
 Symbolism Flowers can symbolize many things, such as love, hope, fertility, fidelity, and new beginnings.
 Different flowers carry different meanings, so brides can use their bouquet to convey messages of love, happiness, and other emotions.
 Personal style The bouquet can represent the bride's individuality, style, and personal taste, similar to the journey that led her to her partner.
 Bouquets add a beautiful, colorful element to the bride's overall look.
 They complement the wedding dress and can tie into the wedding theme and color scheme.
 Communication Brides can use the language of flowers to communicate through their bouquet.
 For example, colors like white can symbolize purity, while orange and purple can represent happiness and fertility.
 Confidence Holding a bouquet can give the bride an elegant, sophisticated, and confident look that can create beautiful photos.
 Tradition and Ritual: Carrying a bouquet is a cherished wedding tradition.
 It can be a comforting ritual for brides, connecting them to generations of women who have done the same.
-Practicality: Holding a bouquet gives the bride something to do with her hands, which can help with nerves and provide a sense of calm. (see? toldja)
+Practicality: Holding a bouquet gives the bride something to do with her hands, which can help with nerves and provide a sense of calm. (see?
+I toldja)

 • Are your flowers real or artificial?